quii/learn-go-with-tests/reading-files.md

 ## Iterative, test-driven development

 We'll take an iterative approach where we're always taking simple, safe steps toward our goal.
-Iterative means we work in "thin" vertical slices, as end-to-end as possible, keeping scope small but useful and validated with tight feedback loops.

 This requires us to break up our work, but we should be careful not to fall in to the trap of taking a "bottom up" approach.

 We should not trust our over-active imaginations when we start work.
-You could be tempted into making some kind of abstraction that is only validated once we stick everything together, such as some kind of `BlogPostFileParser`.
+We could be tempted into making some kind of abstraction that is only validated once we stick everything together, such as some kind of `BlogPostFileParser`.

 This is _not_ iterative and is missing out on the tight feedback loops that TDD is supposed to bring us.